 The coolest thing about Vitakraft’s bedding for gerbils is that it is made from 100% recycled paper.
 And that doesn’t mean you’re getting any old paper either – it is all completely non-toxic and unbleached.
 We love the brand’s commitment to environmentally friendly materials AND the safety of your little friends.

 7. Living World Aspen Shavings

-Aspen shavings are the prime choice when it comes to wood shavings as bedding.
+Aspen shavings are the prime choice when it comes to wood shavings as bedding for gerbils.
 They are hypoallergenic, non-toxic, and processed to remove dust.
 And inexpensive to boot!

-Gerbils love chewing on aspen shavings, but overall, they are not appropriate for gerbils unless mixed with other substrate like paper bedding.
+Gerbils love chewing on the Aspen gerbil bedding, but overall, they are not appropriate for gerbils unless mixed with other substrates like paper bedding.
 Additionally, depending on the batch and brand, you can sometimes receive a bag that is quite dusty.

 8. Small Pet Select Natural Paper Bedding